Austria Job Interview Tips

 Business cards, letters of reference and photocopies of academic certificates at initial interviews are customary.
 An extra CV can be handy too.
-You will never get a second chance to make a first impression at Austria job interview!
+You will never get a second chance to make a first impression at an Austria job interview!
 Smile lightly and show your friendly face.

-Remember, how you dress is the one of the most important parts in being hired for available jobs.
+Remember, how you dress is one of the most important parts of being hired for available jobs.

 So, check the Austria dress code

-Expect two to three job interviews and some tests in German language.
+Expect two to three job interviews and some tests in the German language.
 Therefore, if you do not feel comfortable with your language abilities practice beforehand.

 Punctuality is essential.
 Make business appointments in advance.
 Arrive at least 10 minutes before a job interview.
 Turn off your cellphone.